 Brief Description of Concentration

-Mathematics is the science of order, and mathematicians seek to identify instances of order and to formulate and understand concepts that enable us to perceive order in complicated situations.
+Mathematics is the science of order, and mathematicians seek to identify instances of order and to find notions and tools to perceive order where it is a priori hidden from view.
 Perhaps the most important concept of mathematics is that of function, which provides us with the means to study dependence and change.
 The study of real functions of a real variable (and later complex functions), particularly in connection with the limit concept, is called analysis.
 The most effective tool for this study is the infinitesimal calculus that analyzes the relation between functions and their derivatives.
-The study of number systems and their generalizations is called algebra.
+Then there are the notions and tools for the study of number systems and their generalizations; these form the branch of mathematics called algebra.
 Here the primary concepts are group, ring, field, and module.
-The last great branch of mathematics is geometry, which now goes far beyond the classical study of the space we live in to include spaces of high dimension and topology, the abstract theory of shape.
+A third over-arching set of notions and tools concerns geometry, which now goes far beyond the classical study of the space we live in to include spaces of high dimension and topology, the abstract theory of shape.

-The concentration in Mathematics is designed to acquaint the student with the most important general concepts underlying the three branches of modern mathematics.
+The concentration in Mathematics is designed to acquaint the student with the most important general concepts underlying the three over-arching areas of mathematics; analysis, algebra and geometry.
 Concentration in mathematics will provide an adequate basis for further study in either pure or applied mathematics.

 First year potential concentrators should enroll in a math course at the appropriate level.
-This will determine which of the following a first year student enrolls in.
+This will determine which course should be considered.
+For almost all, it will be one of:

 - Math Ma and Mb: Introduction to Functions and Calculus